Ciantic/DisableFlashingTaskbarButtons/README.markdown

 You can try if it worked using TestFlashingWindow.ahk, it just creates a window which flashes continuously.

-Tested with Windows 10 Creators Update (April 2017 build).
+Tested with Windows 10 build 1803 (April 2018 build).

 Notes
 ---------